lucchesilorenzo/quickbite/README.md

 ### 🔐 Authentication

-- Secure login for Customers, Restaurateurs, and Riders.
+- Secure login for Customers, Partners, and Riders.
 - Role-based access and permissions.

 ### 🛒 Customer